nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ## Autumn

-Well rested from our Summer holidays, we can now full-steam ahead.
+Well rested from our Summer holidays, we can now go full-steam ahead.

 One of the biggest complain we had about the Console was that its input was small and at the very bottom of the screen, even if the output was empty.